AshleyDhevalall/gpt4all-demo/README.md

 * Run large language models locally
 * Privacy first
 * No internet required
 * Allows smaller businesses, organizations, and independent researchers to use and integrate an LLM for specific applications.
-And with GPT4All easily installable through a one-click installer, people can now use GPT4All and many of its LLMs for content creation, writing code, understanding documents, and information gathering.

 ## Reasons why you might want to use GPT4All over ChatGPT.